Daltz333/docs.vigem.org/fix-import-module-powershellget.md

 ![2018-08-22_20-28-05.png](img/2018-08-22_20-28-05.png)

 If you see one or more folders named **differently** than  `1.0.0.1`, delete them.
-Re-open PowerShell and the the installation again.
+Re-open PowerShell and the installation again.
 It should now display the expected consent message:

 ![powershell_2018-08-22_17-00-52.png](img/powershell_2018-08-22_17-00-52.png)